Is working out at a gym not an option for you at the moment, and do you need a workout to build muscle at home?

-- they place zero emphasis on the basics of building muscle (i.e. performing the core lifts through full range of motion with sufficient intensity and aiming to progressively overload the muscles).
+- they place zero emphasis on the basics of building muscle (that is, performing the core lifts through full range of motion with sufficient intensity, and aiming to progressively overload the muscles over time).

 - they typically only involve lots of high repetition sets of weird “toning” and “sculpting” exercises.